 - A The "A" grade is interpreted to mean that the instructor recognizes exceptional capacities and exceptional performance. - B The "B" grade signifies that the student has demonstrated a significantly more effective command of the material than is generally required in that course. - C The "C" grade is the instructor's certification that the student has demonstrated the required mastery of the material. - D The "D" grade signifies that the student's grasp of the course is minimal, but the instructor believes the student would not profit materially by repeating the course. - E Conditioned.
 The professor may give this grade in continuing courses to a student who has not met the minimum requirements but shows promise of sufficient improvement in the second semester to be given a permanent grade of "D".
-A grade not less than "C" must be earned the following semester; otherwise, the grade of "E" becomes "F". - F The "F" grade indicates failure to master the essentials and the necessity for repeating the course before credit may be allowed. - I Incomplete.
-In extraordinary circumstances, which prevent a student from completing the requirements of a course on time, the instructor may assign the letter "I".
+A grade not less than "C" must be earned the following semester; otherwise, the grade of "E" becomes "F".

+- F The "F" grade indicates failure to master the essentials and the necessity for repeating the course before credit may be allowed.
+The grade received when the class is repeated will be used in calculating the student's final GPA. - Incomplete.
+In extraordinary circumstances, which prevent a student from completing the requirements of a course on time, the instructor may assign the letter "T".
 The student must complete the work of that course as quickly as possible and, in no case, later than the end of the fourth week following the end of the course.
-If the grades on incomplete work have not been submitted to the Registrar by six weeks after the end of the course, the Registrar is instructed by the Faculty to record the grade of "F" and to notify the teacher. - W In exceptional cases of authorized withdrawal after the drop deadline, if the instructor has no data for evaluation, the grade of "W" will be submitted.
+If the grades on incomplete work have not been submitted to the Registrar by six weeks after the end of the course, the Registrar is instructed by the Faculty to record the grade of "F" and to notify the - W In exceptional cases of authorized withdrawal after the drop deadline, if the instructor has no data for evaluation, the grade of "W" will be submitted.
 Otherwise, the faculty member will be requested to submit a grade of "WP" (withdrew passing) or "WF" (withdrew failing) depending on the student's status at the time of withdrawal.
-(See Adding, Dropping, and Withdrawing from Courses.)

-- CR Transfer Credit accepted.
+(See Adding, Dropping, and Withdrawing from Courses.) - CR Transfer Credit accepted.
 Transfer credit does not affect GPA. - P Certain specified courses are taught on a pass/fail basis and are graded "P" or "F".
 While pass/fail courses may count as elective credit toward a degree, a student must have a minimum of 85% of all degree credits in graded classes.
 GPA is calculated on the basis of graded classes only.
-The grade P does not affect GPA.
+The grade P does not affect GPA; however, the grade F does affect the GPA as it would in a graded class.